EarthObservation/PyGNSS/README.md

 G05,2017-02-16 05:59:42,-4801.552475,-21052.092561,-15417.360146,-60.386646999999996,11,6,7.0,209
 ```

-We have to convert from ECEF to longitude, latitude and altitude.
+Next we convert ECEF coordinates to longitude, latitude and altitude.
 Original coordinates can be deleted or left in the DataFrame.
 In addition we can consider Greenwich Mean Sidereal Time.
 ```python
 sp3_df_lla = pys.convert_ecef2lla(sp3_df, True, True) # Remove original coordinates, consider GMST
 sp3_df_lla = pys.convert_ecef2lla(sp3_df) # Do not remove original coordinates, do not consider GMST, default